 video password: fresh [case sensitive]

-OK.
 Will keep in the fridge for a week or so.
+Reheats well and is also delicious at room temperature.

 variations for fun